 What is Chacruna?

-The leaves of Chacruna are appreciated in shamanic culture, being used in sacred rites of healing due to therapeutic properties and the effects caused by a chemical known as DMT, that can induce visions.
-Shamans and indigenous folk credit this plant’s properties with performing miracles of healing and even with the prevention of witchraft, in addition to helping with migraines and cleansing of the intestines.
+The leaves of the Chacruna tree are used in religious rituals both for their therapeutic properties and to induce visions and widen the reach of the mind’s eye.
+Shamans and indigenous folk credit this plant with performing miracles of healing and even with the prevention of witchraft, in addition to helping with migraines and cleansing of the intestines.

 Ayahuasca is a central part of the Santo Daime religious ritual, a tradition that has been a part of certain communities spread across the Amazonian Forest.
 The ceremony has been held since the XX century, such a custom based on a spiritualistic doctrine whose very basis is closely related to the consumption of the herbal brew.
 Daimists make use of the properties offered by the plants used in the making of their sacred drink not as a hallucinogenic to chase new highs, but to connect with God, obtain knowledge both of the world arould them and their own selves.